 The U.S. Environmental Protection Agency’s Air Quality Index (AQI) measures overall air quality in a region on a scale of 0-500: Good = 0-50, Moderate = 51–100, Unhealthy for Sensitive Groups = 101–150, and Unhealthy for All = 151+.

-San Mateo County has one air quality monitoring station in Redwood City.
+San Mateo County has two air quality monitoring stations in Redwood City and the San Carlos Airport.
 Of the key air pollutants measured at this station, only ozone and particulate matter have exceeded state or federal standards in the past decade.

 - Six air quality pollutants are considered to determine good air quality, set by the U.S. Environmental Protection Agency: ozone (O3), particulate matter (PM10and PM5), carbon monoxide (CO), nitrogen dioxide (NO2), sulfur dioxide (SO2), and lead (Pb).